 Frequently Asked Financial Questions

 Does Shir Tikvah have a balanced budget?
 The Finance and Administration (F&A) committee works very hard to create a balanced budget.
 Last year (which ended the year on June 30th) we had a small surplus.
-Shir Tikvah is now carrying an accumulated deficit of just over $97,000, which has built up over the years, primarily because of the recession and staff change overs and the associated costs.
-For the past two-years F&A put an $18,000 contingency into the budget to cover unexpected costs; last year we did need to use it.
+Shir Tikvah is now carrying an accumulated deficit of just over $90,000, which has built up over the years, primarily because of the recession and staff change overs and the associated costs.
+For the past few years F&A put an $18,000 contingency into the budget to cover unexpected costs; last year we did need to use some of it.

 Why should I pay $2,100 (or about $180 per month) if I only go to Shir Tikvah a few times a year?
 Shir Tikvah is here for you 24 hours a day, 365 days a year.
 If you are ill or a loved one dies, the clergy are here for you.
 At joyous times in life - anniversaries, weddings, baby namings and B'nei Mitzvah, we are here for you.
 Shir Tikvah never sleeps and so your financial support keeps us going to stand up for what is right (or left) in the community at large and makes sure we are here for all of you when you need us.